harisankar3012/my-test/README.md

 # my-test
- i am panchireddi harisankar narayan,i here by uploaded my assesment of java,javascript and html. i am familiar with java,python,html,css,cybersecurity and some basic concepts of javascript. i done my term paper on cloud computing and mini project and main project are in cybersecurity. my linked in profile is:https://www.linkedin.com/in/harisankar-narayan-panchireddi-205219232/
+ i am panchireddi harisankar narayan,i here by uploaded my assesment of java,javascript and html,the java script questions are also saved with .html extension only please check it. i am familiar with java,python,html,css,cybersecurity and some basic concepts of javascript. i done my term paper on cloud computing and mini project and main project are in cybersecurity. my linked in profile is:https://www.linkedin.com/in/harisankar-narayan-panchireddi-205219232/